 - Construction sites

-Who Pays When Someone Falls Due to a Dangerous Condition?
+Who Pays When Someone Falls Due to a Dangerous Condition in Mississippi?

 Who is liable when you fall because of dangerous conditions on someone’s property?
 Unfortunately, there is no simple answer to that question.
 The person who is liable for a slip and fall depends on the circumstances surrounding the accident.
 Liability can also depend on the interpretation of Mississippi’s new law and the “Landowners Protection Act.”